Smashing Magazine ~ we smash you with the information that will make your life easier. really.

 3.2.
 Help, support, tooltips: static or dynamic?

 Hints and tooltips provide assistance helping users to minimize the number of times an input should be reconsidered.
-Besides, there is nothing more annoying that some input field which doesn’t accept user’s input although it seems to be perfectly correct.
+Besides, there is nothing more annoying that some input field that doesn’t accept user’s input although it seems to be entirely correct.
 To avoid it, designers make use of (usually) unobtrusive and clear hints.

 Screenshot

-57% of the reviewed web forms provided “static” help — tips which are supposed to explain what is expected from the user’s input; these tips are obviously placed next to the input field.
-10% of the tooltips appear on demand - usually after some help-icon is clicked or when the user is typing the information in the input field.
+57% of the reviewed web forms provided “static” help — tips that are supposed to explain what is expected from the user’s input; these tips are obviously placed next to the input field.
+10% of the tooltips appear on demand - usually, after some help icon is clicked or when the user is typing the information in the field of entry.

 3.3.
 Help, support, tooltips: where are they placed?